dodyg/practical-aspnetcore/README.md

 * Dependency Injection

   aspnetcore lives and die by DI.
 It relies on `Microsoft.Extensions.DependencyInjection` library.
-There is no need to put this dependency in your `project.json` explicitly because aspnetcore already has this package as their own dependency.
+There is no need to put this dependency in your `project.json` explicitly because aspnetcore already has this package as its own dependency.

   * [Dependency Injection 3 - Easy registration](https://github.com/dodyg/practical-aspnetcore/tree/master/dependency-injection-3)